This page may contain affiliate links. Please read our Advertiser Disclosure for more info.

 How to Research Your Next Credit Card

-As I discuss in the intro to my book, used responsibly, credit cards can be a great tool.
-Credit cards are not evil.
-I am not an advocate for credit cards, and honestly, if you can live a cash only lifestyle, I highly recommend you do.
-If you cannot live on cash only, then the best practice and my recommendation is you pay your credit card(s) off in full each month.
+As I discuss in my book, used responsibly, credit cards can be a great tool.
+However, I am not an advocate for credit cards, and honestly, if you can live a cash-only lifestyle, I highly recommend you do.
+If you cannot, then the best practice and my recommendation to you is to pay your credit card(s) off in full each month.

 Now that we’ve gotten the responsible cash lifestyle disclosure out of the way.
-I believe you only need to actively use one and no more than three cards.
-I say “actively use,” because I don’t close credit cards (I cut up whatever cards I’m not using).
-Their are mixed opinions on this but there is agreement that credit utilization has a high impact on your credit score.
-For this reason, I just keep all of my accounts open – used or unused.
+I believe you only need one and no more than three credit cards.
+I don’t close credit cards (I cut up whatever cards I’m not using).
+There are mixed opinions on how many cards you need but there is a consensus that a high credit utilization rate will have a negative impact on your credit score.